FindMySchool LogoFindMySchool

 For Year 7 entry, the school advertises an open evening on Tuesday 16 September 2025, running 17:00 to 20:00, with no booking required.
 Dates vary annually, so families looking beyond that cycle should expect similar timing in early autumn and check the school calendar.

-Faith-led admissions require planning.
+• Faith-led admissions require planning.
 A substantial proportion of Year 7 places are allocated through Church of England and other faith criteria, with defined evidence expectations and a supplementary form requirement.
-Families should read the oversubscription criteria carefully and submit every required form by 31 October 2025.
+Families should read the oversubscription criteria carefully and submit required admissions material by the 31 October 2026 coordinated-application deadline.

 Bluecoat Aspley Academy suits families who want a large, inclusive secondary with a clear Church of England ethos, structured enrichment, and a sizeable sixth form offering both academic and applied routes.
 The curriculum model is broad and sequenced, and the school provides practical academic support through after-school study and homework provision.